Marble: Sustainability

 Marble sludge waste can be used as a mineral filler in water-based paints.
 Using ground calcium carbonate as a filler in paint production can improve the brightness, hiding power and application performance of paint, and can also replace expensive pigments such as titanium dioxide.
-Recycling of marble waste leads to a large amount of waste not being landfilled, reducing environmental pollution, thereby realizing the sustainability of marble.
+Recycling of marble waste leads to a large amount of waste not being land-filled, reducing environmental pollution, thereby realizing the sustainability of marble.
 Converting waste to generate economic income and restore degraded soil can improve the environment.

+Cleaning and preservation

+The nature of marble is soft and porous, so it is easily scratched, and stained by colored liquids.
+Maintenance and cleaning is particularly important.